2023-DEV2-014/BerlinClockKata/README.md

 #  Berlin Clock Kata

 Berlin Clock Kata implementation using SwiftUI.
+To run:
+- Download or clone the repository
-To run, open the Xcode project and run in any iPhone simulator.
+- Open the Xcode project with Xcode 14.2
+- Run on any simulator